-Coyote Gulch Hike is around 12 miles round trip and generally takes between 8-12 hours depending on how fast you walk and how many times you stop.
+Coyote Gulch Hike is around 12 miles round trip and generally takes between 8 to 12 hours depending on how fast you walk and how many times you stop.
 You will see some stunning and remote scenery.

-Stop 6: Marvel At The Hoodoos Of Bryce Canyon National Park
+Stop 6: Bryce Canyon National Park

-The rocks are weathered and erode to create these incredible formations known as Hoodoos.
-They are tall and thin and unique to arid areas such as the desert and are pretty fantastic to behold.
+The rocks are weathered and eroded to create the incredible formations known as hoodoos.
+They are tall and thin and unique to arid areas such as the desert.
+They are fantastic to behold!

 If you go during the off-season, you can find parking more easily.
-If you are completing this Utah road trip during the summer or high-season, we do recommend taking advantage of the shuttle.
+If you are completing this Utah road trip during the summer or high season, I recommend taking advantage of the shuttle.

-Where To Stay Near Bryce Canyon:
+Best Hotels Near Bryce Canyon: